Judge Brian J. Melling

 Judge Melling is active in community activities, including Bedford Historical Society, 1983-present; Trustee, Community Hospital of Bedford, 1983-1993 (Chairman of the Board 1991-1993; Vice Chairman 1989-1991; Finance Chairman 1987-1991); Bedford Kiwanis Club, 1980-2000; and the Ohio Municipal League, 1985-2000.

 Judge Melling is also a member of numerous organizations, including Ohio State Bar Association, 1974-present; Northeast Ohio Municipal Judges Association, 2000-present; Ohio Municipal League-Joint Self Insurance Pool-Trustee, July 1993 to Jan.
 1, 2000; Ohio Municipal Attorney Association, 1990-2000.

 An avid football fan, Judge Melling and his wife Phyllis reside in Solon.

 Judge Michelle L. Paris

-After a few years in private practice, Judge Paris was appointed as Magistrate of Cleveland Municipal Court in 1988 and served with distinction as Magistrate and Chief Magistrate for over twenty (20) years.
-Judge Paris was also an adjunct professor at Cleveland-Marshall College of Law and Case Western Reserve School of Law and has been a regular presenter for the Ohio Judicial College.
+Thereafter, she continued to serve as a visiting magistrate.
+Judge Paris was also an adjunct professor at Cleveland-Marshall College of Law and Case Western Reserve School of Law teaching debtor- creditor rights.
+Judge Paris is currently a regular presenter for the Ohio Judicial College.

 Bedford Municipal Court employs Magistrates to conduct certain hearings.
 A Magistrate is a licensed attorney who has been practicing for several years.
 A Magistrate typically hears cases such as small claims, evictions, post-judgment execution, traffic and pre-trials for both civil and criminal cases.